Mrsebastino/First-Milestone/README.md

 </ul>

 <h3> Features</h3>
- The Navbar at the top is taken from Bootstrap, i have made adjustemnt.
+ The Navbar  is taken from Bootstrap, i have made some adjusment to it.
 The animation on the tiltle is from animate.css.
  In the footer i've added a link to the top of the page and social media link.
 I removed the top of the page link in the footer for the
- mobile and moved the social icon to the center.
+ mobile version and moved the social icon to the center.
- In the contact section, i used a  contact form and a button submit form from Bootstraps, i have customised both the form and the button.
+ In the contact section, i used a  contact form and a button submit form from Bootstraps, i have customised the form and left the button as it is.

 I had an horizontal overflow,
 Bug encountered.
 At the moment when i click on the logo in the nav bar and in the footer it goes from orange to white which is expected but just before it refresh the page it goes blue for a few second.
-None of the other hover animation for events, quotes and contact have that problem.
+None of the other hover animation for events, quotes and contact had that problem.
 The bugs were fixed by asking on Slack, Googling and using devtools.

 <h3>Testing</h3>